daformat/react-headless-carousel/README.md

 # React headless carousel

-A react headless carousel component: scrollable, and swipeable carousel, even on desktop, complete with snapping, friction, rubber-banding and overscroll.
+A react headless carousel component with zero-dependency: scrollable, and swipeable carousel, even on desktop, complete with snapping, friction, rubber-banding and overscroll.

 ## Installation